Interested in having a healthy heart? The research shows us:

 Mindfulness practice significantly reduces anxiety and several cardiovascular risk markers!

 This is the claim of John Durocher, assistant professor of biological sciences.
-In a recent study of participants who did just one hour of mindfulness practice.
+In a recent study of participants who did just one hour

 In another study conducted by Robert Schneider, People who had meditated 8 times per week had a 50% less chance of a heart attack